lamalab-org/PolyStabilis/README.md

 - Cross-validation techniques (Leave-One-Out Cross-Validation)
 - Interactive web application for single and batch predictions
 - Visualization of prediction results

-## Contributing

-Contributions to PolySpeckML are welcome.
-Please feel free to submit pull requests, create issues or spread the word.

 ## License